 Most Improved Player

-It’s fair to say that many were still unsure of Markus Henriksen at the beginning of the season and it seemed as if the Norwegian just couldn’t find his feet, prompting many fans to consider enjoying Canadian mobile casino games instead of watching the match.
+It’s fair to say that many were still unsure of Markus Henriksen at the beginning of the season and it seemed as if the Norwegian just couldn’t find his feet.

 A rapidly recurring target for the ‘boo-boys’ after being replaced at half time during two matches owing to poor performances, Henriksen seemed to come alive after the change in head coach.